dark-kitt/wordpress-theme-vue/README.md

 ```
 ## Set up the environment

 Keep it simple as it is.
 Go to [**Part 1**](https://github.com/dark-kitt/wordpress-boilerplate/tree/main) of the WordPress Boilerplate download the project as ZIP, and open and copy-paste the composer.json file into your project root directory (`/example`).
-If you have a GitHub account and want to fetch the file by **curl**, you can use the following snippet.
+If you have a GitHub account and want to fetch the file by **curl** you can use the following snippet.

 #### composer.json
 ```shell
 curl --header "PRIVATE-TOKEN: <your_github_access_token>" "https://raw.githubusercontent.com/dark-kitt/wordpress-boilerplate/main/composer.json" > composer.json
 ```

-Or save your private access token in a curl header file, e.g. *`~/.curl/github`* and include your specific header in your command.
+Or save your private access token in a curl header file, e.g. `~/.curl/github`, and include your specific header in your command.
 ```text
 # ~/.curl/github
 PRIVATE-TOKEN: <github_access_token>